Part 7 – Let’s Go to Bed.

 However, I have discovered that if I ‘give up’ and stop talking about something for a while, eventually he may raise the issue himself.
 I feel that this is a miraculous revelation.
 And it’s great because sometimes, I’m done with talking.

-Are we in love?
+Were we ever in love?

-Some days, all of this gets to me and I feel terrible, lonely, broken.
+Most days, all of this gets to me and I feel terrible, lonely, broken.

 Other days, I half-way accept that this is just what my life is and try not to let it break me.